 Indulge In A Piece Of Chocolate Cake From The Cake Bake Shop

 If you happen to be passing through Hamilton County, Indiana it would be a sin to not stop by The Cake Bake Shop for a slice of their famous Chocolate Cake.
 The experience of going to this exquisite cake shop is one that you will not forget.
-The elegance, beauty, and interior of the restaurant is straight out of a fairytale.
+The elegance, beauty, and interior of the restaurant are straight out of a fairytale.
 It is easy to see why this was one of Oprah’s favorite things.
 I recommend trying a few of their tasty temptations and then taking a few things home as a souvenir.

 Bike The Monon Trail